Frequently Asked Questions

 How many people will be treated at the center?

-The initial estimated capacity of the center will be to treat up to 5,000 individuals per year.
+The initial estimated capacity of the center will be to treat up to 5,000 people per year.

 How will people in need get to the center?